ideasonpurpose/build-tools-wordpress/README.md

 ## Local Development

 Because this project makes use of bin scripts, conventional `npm link` workflows won't work correctly.
-To work on this code to work on a development project, change the project's package.json to install from a local file path, probably something like this:
+To work on this code in a development project, change the project's package.json to install from a local file path, probably something like this:

 ```json
   "devDependencies": {